jedgroev/SGWebsite/lessons/20190507_RNAseqVisualisation_Fred&Susanne/Readme.md

 ### Part 3 Heatmap
 To plot a heatmap we first need to reduce the number of genes that are being assesed.
 An easy way to quickly get rid of non-interesting genes is to use the padj column of the DESeq results table and make a new dataframe with only those genes that have a p-value <0.05.

 We can now use the filtered and ordered DESeq results object `resordered` to filter the counts object with however many genes we would like to see in a heatmap.
 Here we have chosen the 25 genes that have the lowest adjusted p-values.

+Find more information about pheatmap [here](https://cran.r-project.org/web/packages/pheatmap/pheatmap.pdf) and see the options that can be used for clustering and annotation.